 Led by a community of Londoners, Open House is a unique celebration of London’s housing and architecture across different boroughs.
 This yearly free event gives curious participants the opportunity to enter a multitude of London buildings that are normally closed to the public.
 Expect to explore some of the coolest private buildings in the city!

 Where?
 All over London – there are over 800 locations to choose from!

-It’s not every day you get to see where Queen Elizabeth II spends a lot of her time – in fact, one of the world’s most famous palaces only opens its golden gates to the public for a short period of time throughout the summer.
+It’s not every day you get to see where Queen Elizabeth II spends a lot of her time.
+In fact, one of the world’s most famous palaces only opens its golden gates to the public for a short period of time throughout the summer.
 Full of opulent furnishings and stunning artworks, Buckingham Palace is a royal spectacle like no other.
-But be warned: you will leave wondering why the heck you weren’t born a royal…
+But be warned, you’ll leave wondering why the heck you weren’t born a royal…

 Where?
 Buckingham Palace, Westminster, London SW1A 1AA

 When?
-Gates are open to the public until the 29th of September.
+Gates are open to the public until 24th September

 Where?
 Victoria and Albert Museum, Cromwell Road, London SW7 2RL

 OK, it probably doesn’t get any more millennial than this, but the London Podcast Festival has been a hit since it launched in 2016.
 Taking place in Kings Place, the festival runs over two weekends and features a fantastic variety of live recordings from some of the biggest names in the podcasting world (as well as plenty of fresh talent and new discoveries to get addicted to).